Tech Content

 Advantages of Data-Based Decision Making for the Ticketing Industry

 While it is clear that too much and unrelated data or an unclear focus can be problematic, if used correctly, data-based decision making has huge potential for success in the ticketing industry.
-Here are ticketing-specific advantages of DDDM and how you can utilize data at your next event:
+Here are ticketing-specific advantages of DDDM and how you can utilize data sources at your next event:

 1. Create personalized Attendee Experiences